animist-os/crux/GRAMMAR.md

 ## Crux

-This document describes the Crux grammar used to build and transform musical mots as sequences of “pips” (step, timeScale, optional tag).
+This document describes the Crux grammar used to build and transform musical mots as sequences of "pips" (step, timeScale, optional tag).
+The pips within a mot represent a linear series of conriguous events.
 You can concatenate mots, repeat them, slice/rotate, combine them multiplicatively, and introduce ranges and choices.
 You can apply low level schenker operations on pips and mots.
-All operations can be applied in either a "spread" approach or a "tiled" one.
+All operations can be applied in either a "fan" approach or a "cog" one.

-Spread (outer):  For each r in R, apply op to all of A, then concatenate.
+Fan (outer):  For each r in R, apply op to all of A, then concatenate.
 The lengths multiply

-Tile (elementwise): Pair positions; RHS tiles as needed.
+Cog (elementwise): Pair positions; RHS cycles as needed to cover LHS.
+Length will be the same as LHS (unless there are nested mots in RHS).

 ### Program